 It wasn’t until junior high that cliques began forming based on beauty between girls and sports between boys.
 While holding daily court in the cafeteria at lunchtime, some of them entertained by taunting outcasts within earshot.

 One gym teacher enjoying camaraderie with parents of the miscreants showed her allegiance by embarrassing students targeted by the cliques.
-In addition to assigning them extra laps, she openly scorned their abilities and detained them for fabricated infarctions.
+In addition to assigning them extra laps, she openly scorned their abilities and detained them for fabricated infractions.
 The first day she aimed her mockery at me I left class and never returned.

 Years later, on the afternoon I was to graduate as the student with the most scholastic medals pinned to her robe, my class counselor called me in for a conference.